New iPhone 12 release date: UK price, design, specs and where to pre-order

 All the latest on the anticipated next generation iPhone from technology giant Apple.

-It’s finally here: Apple’s newest iPhone was unveiled along with a new iPhone 12 Mini and iPhone 12 Pro – and the iPhone Pro Max – at the October event and we now know when pre-orders open.
+It’s finally here: Apple’s newest iPhone was unveiled along with a new iPhone 12 Mini and iPhone 12 Pro – and the iPhone Pro Max – at the October event, and pre-orders are open.

 The new iPhone replaces the iPhone 11 and 11 Pro as the tech company’s flagship phone.